jfilter/split-folders/README.md

     --ratio         the ratio to split. e.g. for train/val/test `.8 .1 .1 --` or for train/val `.8 .2 --`.
     --fixed         set the absolute number of items per validation/test set.
 The remaining items constitute the training set. e.g. for train/val/test `100 100` or for train/val `100`.
+                    Set 3 values, e.g. `300 100 100`, to limit the number of training values.
     --seed          set seed value for shuffling the items. defaults to 1337.
     --oversample    enable oversampling of imbalanced datasets, works only with --fixed.
     --group_prefix  split files into equally-sized groups based on their prefix